jon-harper/QExt/README.md

 We're not quite there yet.
 Let me put some code up first.

 ### Style
 QExt is written in the Qt development style, which is (circularly) dependant upon the KDE style.
+Deviations will be noted here if/when they occur.